onyxdeer/flashcards/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Memorizing things have always been a weakpoint of mine, so I usually write down the things I need in flash cards and reshuffle them to reinforce my memory.
+  "Memorizing things has always been my weak point, so I usually write down the things I need in flash cards and reshuffle them to reinforce my memory.
 After using this product I was able to remember them much better than normal flash cards, being able to talk it out loud and have it verified provided more stimuli and context for me to remember things." -Josh Van B.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

-  check out our domain !!!
+  Create your own Bento now!